 WEEK TWO: NOTICE IT

 This week, you begin to identify growth and fixed mindsets in ourselves and others.
 Everywhere you look, you can find examples of others either quitting or overcoming their challenges.

 Step 1: Reflecting on Definitions

 Go back to the definitions of growth and fixed mindset from Week One.
 Did anyone notice a time they were using either mindset?
 Discuss how we can change from a fixed to a growth mindset with simple words and phrases.

 “Last week we spoke about a growth mindset and how our brains get stronger when we persist and don’t give up.
 Have you noticed a time you had a growth mindset in the last few days?
 Did you feel your brain growing?
 What about a time you felt stuck?”

-This week, complete the5-Day Growth Mindset Challenge (Challenges Kit) to help kids solidify the concepts (join them as their challenge buddy).
-Designed for all learning styles, this challenge includes fun activities such as matching games, word search, and fill in the blanks.
+This week, complete the 5-Day Growth Mindset Challenge (Challenges Kit) to help children solidify the concepts (join them as their challenge buddy).
+Designed for all learning styles, this challenge includes fun activities such as matching games, word search, and filling in the blanks.

 Step 2: Practice Switching from a Fixed to Growth Mindset